May 19, 2020

 Bigger releases run counter to the agile principles.
 Traditionally, teams had large releases which were painful and risky.
 As a result, they tended to do them less frequently and this became a vicious cycle.

 The third agile principle says to “Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.”
-Frequent, small deliveries results in shorter feedback loops and lower risk.
+Frequent, small deliveries result in shorter feedback loops and lower risk.

 Deliver working software frequently, from a